ogham/minisudo/README.md

 How it works
 ------------

-minisudo uses [PAM](https://en.wikipedia.org/wiki/Pluggable_authentication_module) as its authentication mechanism.
+minisudo uses [PAM](https://en.wikipedia.org/wiki/Pluggable_authentication_module) as its authentication mechanism, which is how it knows what your password is.

+The binary is installed with the [setuid bit](https://en.wikipedia.org/wiki/Setuid) set, which is how it’s able to run programs as root.

 Safety
 ------

-Although no unsafe used is present in the `minisudo` crate’s code itself, its dependencies call functions in PAM and libc, so the project can never be entirely free of unsafe code.
+Although no unsafe used is present in the `minisudo` crate’s code itself, its dependencies call functions in PAM and libc, so the project can never be _entirely_ free of unsafe code.

 Licence